millions of people could walk again?

 Our involvement with the foundation began as a result of our eldest son contracting a virus on his spine which caused paralysis from the chest down.
 This was in the summer of 2007 and despite the doctors' assertion that he would never walk again, by showing absolute commitment to a rehabilitation and physiotherapy programme, his determination has seen him improve to the extent that he is now able to walk with sticks.

-His efforts have proved to be an inspiration and we took up the challenge to raise awareness of and funding for nsif in this area, principally to support the groundbreaking research work of Professor Geoffrey Raisman, who has worked tirelessly for many years and now believes that he is within reach of providing a cure for spinal injury.
+His efforts have proved to be an inspiration and we took up the challenge to raise awareness of and funding for nsif in this area, principally to support the groundbreaking research work of the late Professor Geoffrey Raisman, who worked tirelessly for many years towards providing a cure for spinal injury.
+In recent years that work was progressed in conjunction with Professor Li and Dr Li, based at UCL London, with the belief that a cure is now in reach.

 We shall keep this website updated with details of our activities and we would be delighted if you were able to support our efforts in any way, so please do not hesitate to contact us with any comments, thoughts or ideas.